The 11 Most Delightfully Absurd Trends of Fashion Month

 4. The Snake Emoji But Make It Fashion

 Taylor Swift took ownership of the snake emoji when it was used against her last year following her social-media spat with Kim Kardashian West.
 Since then, brands have taken Swifts’ Reputation merch to the next level with luxury snake prints.
-The versions by Gucci, Saint Laurent, and Off-White feel less T.Swift and more Adriana La Cerva from the Sopranos, so of course we love it.
+These versions by Gucci, Saint Laurent, and Off-White feel less T.Swift and more Adriana La Cerva from the Sopranos, so of course we love it.

 5. Tool Belts Not Fanny Packs